• City & RTO

 What Factors Influence the Vehicle Depreciation Rate?

-Several factors affect the depreciation rate for vehicles.
-Let's take a look:
+Here are the key factors that affect the depreciation rate for vehicles.
+Take a look:

 • Vehicle Cost: The most obvious factor that affects the vehicle depreciation rate is the price of the vehicle.
 Higher-priced four-wheelers suffer more depreciation than the economical models.